-Ok now we can get to the important stuff, if you are still with me.
-As with most things in life the type and brand of Antivirus depends on your own personal preferences, types of devices that you have and the size of your network.
+Ok, now we can get to the important stuff if you are still with me.
+As with most things in life the type and brand of Antivirus depend on your own personal preferences, types of devices that you have and the size of your network.

 Free Antivirus Home Users